Parsing and evaluating problems¶

 utilized in DESDEO.

-Unlike the generic evaluator, the pyomo evaluator does not
+Unlike the polars evaluator, the pyomo evaluator does not

 expect decision variables, instead, it provides a pyomo model that external